richardthorp/rodeo/README.md

 * The Search and Filter container
 * The 'Sort By:' links
 * 12 recipes cards per page, displayed on a responsive grid
-    * On screens of up to 768px wide, th cards are displayed in a column
+    * On screens of up to 768px wide, the cards are displayed in a column
     * Between 768px and 992px wide, the cards are displayed in 6 x 2 card rows
     * Between 992px and 1800px wide, the cards are displayed in 4 x 3 card rows
     * Over 1800px wide, the cards are displayed in 3 x 4 card rows